Core principles for ethical conduct of research involving humans

 Justice refers to the obligation to treat all people with equal respect and concern, and to ensure that the benefits and burdens of participation in a research study do not fall unduly on any particular group of individuals.
 In applying the principle of Justice, researchers must take into consideration the vulnerability of participants (whether caused by limited capacity to understand relevant information presented to them or limited access to social goods such as rights and opportunities or imbalance of power that may exist in the relationship between the researcher and the participant).

 Please consider these core principles when preparing your human research application for ethical review.
-Information requested in the application form is required for the HSRC to conduct the ethical review of your research study.
-Examples of informed consent forms are also provided below; additional examples will be added as they become available.
+Information requested in the application form is required for the Human Participant Research Committee (HPRC) to conduct the ethical review of your research study.
+Examples of informed consent forms are also provided below.

 Application for Ethical Review of Human Participant Research

 Samples of recruitment and informed consent materials

 For sample informed consent materials visit: Human Research Ethics Forms and Templates | Research + Innovation (ualberta.ca)

 Researchers conducting studies with human participants must submit an annual status report for studies exceeding one year in length or an end-of-study report for projects lasting less than one year.